sebastian-nagel/pywb-wiki/Distributed-Archive-Config.md

 collections:
    seq_fallback:
        sequence:
-         -
-           index: ./local/index/
+         - index: ./local/index/
            resource:
                ./local/warcs
-         -
+         - index_group:
-           index:
                ia: cdx+http://web.archive.org/cdx /web
                aqpt: memento+http://arquivo.pt/wayback/
                rhiz: cdx+http://webenact.rhizome.org/all-cdx

            index_timeout: 3.0

-         - index: live
+         - index: $live

 ```

 In this example, there is first a local CDX lookup for files located in `./local/index`.
-If the lookup fails, 3 remote sources (2 cdx, 1 memento) are queried.
-If they return a successful match within 3.0 seconds, the lookup succeeds.
-If this second lookup fails, the live lookup is performed (which always succeeds).
+If the lookup fails, an index group of 3 remote sources (2 cdx, 1 memento) is queried.
+If at least one of the sources returns a successful match within 3.0 seconds, the lookup stops there.
+If this second lookup fails, the third lookup in the list is used, which is a live web lookup (which always succeeds as the index stage).

 With the `sequence` setup, it should be possible to specify as many lookups as needed, and set timeout values for each step of the way.